We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

-You will be collected and transferred back to King Shaka Airpport, arriving in time to check in for your international flight home.
+You will be collected and transferred back to King Shaka Airport, arriving in time to check in for your flight home.

 Following a 3 year culinary odyssey through Europe, England and Ireland, working with renowned chefs, your hosts, Richard and Mouse, opened Cleopatra Mountain Farmhouse, creating a gourmet getaway which is intimate, personal, and very welcoming.

 Tucked away in the beautiful Kamberg Valley in the Drakensberg Mountains, only a short drive from Giant's Castle, guests can enjoy spectacular hiking and climbing in the Berg, across marked trails or wandering at will across the beautiful mountains, or expert guides can be arranged to take guests on walks.
 There are also many private dams and rivers for trout fishing.